 When you have finished your seasonal work, you may find that you have paid too much tax under the Pay As You Earn (PAYE) system and are able to claim a repayment of tax when you leave the UK.
-This is because the personal allowance is usually divided throughout the year, so you receive a proportion in each pay packet.
+This is because the personal allowance is usually divided throughout the year, so you receive a proportion each time you are paid.
 If you leave the UK part-way through the tax year, you will not have received your entire tax-free allowance and may have paid too much tax when looking at your total annual income.

 You should usually complete form P85 ‘Leaving the UK – getting your tax right’ when leaving the UK (unless, for example, you will be completing a Self Assessment tax return for your year of departure).
 If you have a form P45 from your previous employer, you should send parts 2 and 3 to HMRC with form P85 so that HMRC can work out if you are due a refund.
 Form P85 can be found on GOV.UK.
 You can submit the form online or by post.

 If appropriate, HMRC should send you any tax refund that they owe you once they have processed the form.
 Please note that HMRC do not make bank transfers to overseas bank accounts.
 You should also beware of various companies offering to claim back tax refunds on your behalf.
 Many of these companies are not reputable, or they may charge you high fees for a service that you can do for yourself.

 If you have been not resident in the UK but are entitled to the personal allowance because you are a citizen of a European Economic Area (EEA) country, a UK national or a resident of a country with which the UK has a double taxation agreement granting the UK personal allowance, HMRC may ask you to complete form R43 to formally claim the UK tax allowance and claim a repayment of UK tax if you have paid too much tax on your UK income.